rphukan/msr-documentation/mongodb.md

 ```
 docker run --detach --name mongodb --network msr --publish 27017:27017 -v C:\home\Projects\msr\data\mongodbinc:/data/db --env MONGODB_INITDB_ROOT_USERNAME=admin --env MONGODB_INITDB_ROOT_PASSWORD=password mongodb/mongodb-community-server:7.0-ubi8
 ```
+> [!WARNING]
+> The path for the volume is OS specific.
+The above was run from a Windows command Prompt

 To manage your MongoDB server or to access, import, and export your data, you can use a second MongoDB container from which you will run the necessary CLI tools.
 To open up a Mongo Shell session to your MongoDB Atlas server, use `mongosh` and specify the cluster URL.